MHickey2/First_Project/README.md

 <details><a name="wireframes"></a>
 <summary>Wireframes for Site</summary>

-Wireframes for Desktop, Medium Screens and Mobile Screens.
+Wireframes for Desktop, Medium Screens and Mobile Screens.<br/> Wireframes were created in Figma.